Venezuela crisis: What happened?

 The impact of the country's problems are all too obvious to most Venezuelans.

-- Shortages of food and home staples like milk, flour and toilet paper
+- Shortages of food and home staples such as milk, flour and toilet paper

 - Shortages of medicine